leonp/leonp.github.io/blog/web/_posts/2017-08-17-frameworks-and-methodologies.md

 If you use something like Bootstrap you don't need to know how CSS and HTML work together.
 Just as I can use javascript by installing a jQuery plugin.
 But my javascript and Bootstrap's output is verbose, inflexible and always looks the same.
 The moment I want to do something different with it, I'm stymied.
 So yes, it's not "fun" or particularly creative (but it does work, albeit inefficiently.)

 To use Tachyons you still need to know what properties and values do.
-The `dib` class won't be of any use unless you understand what `display: inline-box` does.
+The `dib` class won't be of any use unless you understand what `display: inline-block` does.
 Tachyons isn't abstracting away the building blocks of UI; it's just [making them quicker and easier to use](/2016/12/design-habits/).

 Sara is right: each project _may_ demand its own UI.
 The reason that automated website builders like Squarespace soon become too limiting is that they don't allow for this flexibility.
 For 90% of simple, brochure sites they're fine; for anything else they're maddening.
 Bootstrap is the Squarespace of frameworks, but Tachyons is lego.
 Whatever UI you need it'll help you build it -- quickly.
 And you'll be able to manage it as it grows.